About me

 Between 2004 to 2006 I held a post-doc scholarship (“assegno di ricerca”) to investigate the acquisition of argument structure in Italian L2.

-I am a certified teacher of English and over the past two years, I have been teaching English in schools and English Linguistics at the Faculty of Foreign Languages and Literatures of the University of Pisa, for the students in the Euro-American Languages and Literatures progam as well as for the second year of the undergraduate program (Lingua Inglese 2).
+I am a certified teacher of English and over the years, I have been teaching English in schools and English Linguistics at the Faculty of Foreign Languages and Literatures of the University of Pisa, for the students in the Euro-American Languages and Literatures progam as well as for the second year of the undergraduate program (Lingua Inglese 2).

 Since 2006 I have also been teaching in Lucca at the Faculty of Tourism Sciences.
 In 2006 and 2007 I taught English linguistics to the third year students of the the degree course LEP (Letterature Europee per l’Editoria e la Produzione Culturale).